sosukeaizen95/terraform/README.md

 ## Test

-Use the following command/s to test your code.
-The [Makefile](./Makefile) can also be used to test.
+Before submitting your PR for review, please ensure that you have executed the following commands to test your code.
+It is important to run these commands to validate and ensure consistency in your Terraform configuration.
+You can also utilize the [Makefile](./Makefile) for testing purposes.

 ```sh
 # Reformat Terraform configuration to follow a consistent standard